Customs regulations

 • For goods subject to declaration, use the red exit: If you are carrying more than the permitted free quantities or goods intended for trade or commercial use (regardless of their value), you must always declare them.
 This also applies to goods that are prohibited and subject to restrictions.

 These include, for example, narcotics, weapons, ammunition, animals and plants protected by law, as well as parts thereof or goods made from them.
-More information on importing goods.
+More information on importing goods (external link).

 If you are traveling with any of the following goods, please note the special Carnet ATA procedure of the German customs: